castagninojose/local-pg/README.md

 For this, you'll need to declare a couple of things.
 First, the credentials and connection info are at `.env` and `cfg.py` respectively.

+:warning: The .env file contains credentials and sensitive information so this is never pushed remotely.
+See `sample_dot_env` file to get an idea of the things you need to define.

 On the other hand, you'll have to declare both your table's name and the schema (columns you want it to have).
 You can do this in `/alembic/schema/db_models.py`.
 Once you make sure everything is set, go to `local-pg/localpg` and run